POLAR BASE DIRECTOR & EXPEDITION LEADER

 Steve has been a member of the World Extreme Medicine faculty for 12 years lecturing on communications, security and safety management planning.
-He has spoken on the main stage and ran training workshops at two International World Extreme Medicine Conferences.
+He has spoken on the main stage and runs training workshops at numerous International World Extreme Medicine Conferences.

 Steve is a contributor to all 3 editions of the Oxford Handbook of Expedition and Wilderness Medicine and a regular speaker and chair of the polar panel at the Royal Geographical Society’s expedition planning weekends.